artkonekt/appshell/README.md

 # Konekt AppShell

-Konekt AppShell is a [Concord box](https://github.com/artkonekt/concord/blob/master/docs/boxes.md) that serves as a foundation for Laravel business applications.
+Konekt AppShell is a [Concord box](https://github.com/artkonekt/concord/blob/master/docs/boxes.md) (thus a Laravel Extension) that serves as a foundation for Laravel business applications.

 Incorporates the basics for: